BYUHPC/sci-comp-course/assignments/treasure-hunt.md

 # Bash Treasure Hunt

+## Reminders

-**Please do this assignment and all future assignments on the supercomputer.
-We cannot help with debugging on your local machine.**
+ - [Do this assignment and all future assignments *on the supercomputer*](phase1.md#where-to-do-the-assignment).
+We will not debug on local machines.

+## Prepare

 For this assignment, you will use several tools you've learned throughout [this lesson](../lessons/2.md) to find a file and filter it to see the message it contains.

-## Prepare

 On the supercomputer, download [`treasure_hunt.tar.gz`](treasure_hunt.tar.gz) to a location where you have write permissions such as your home directory; you can copy the link and use `wget <link>` to download directly on the supercomputer.
 Extract the tarball using `tar xf treasure_hunt.tar.gz`.